 Students majoring in business will be well grounded in the liberal arts so they may develop their creative skills and have an understanding of the environment around them.
 In addition, students will acquire proficiency in basic skills such as computers, economics, mathematics, and communications as well as an international perspective.
 Through this unique business program, Eastern students will develop both a theoretical and pragmatic understanding of how businesses operate as successful competitive organizations.
 Through completion of appropriate advanced courses, majors can earn a concentration in one of the following fields: Finance, Human Resource Management, Management, Marketing, Operations Management, or International Business.

 Overall, the Business Administration major combines a thorough grounding in business concepts and applications with a liberal arts foundation.

-A business major whose cumulative GPA falls below 2.7 for two consecutive semesters will be dismissed from the major.
+The minimum GPA Required to declare a major in Business Administration is 2.7.
+If your cumulative GPA falls below 2.7 for two consecutive semesters will be dismissed from the program.